 There is a spending problem in Washington and it is long past time the federal government stepped up with solutions to our fiscal crisis.
 I stand ready to work with my colleagues to rein in this excess and get our nation’s fiscal house in order.

-Currently, the United States national debt is more than $22 trillion dollars.
-Unless Congress acts, CBO projects, growing budget deficits would boost that debt sharply over the next 30 years; it would approach 100 percent of GDP by the end of the next decade.
-You may find up to the minute numbers here.
+Currently, the United States national debt is more than $27 trillion dollars.
+Unless Congress acts, CBO projects, growing budget deficits will increase the debt sharply over the next 30 years.
+The projected budget deficits are projected to boost federal debt to 104 percent of GDP in 2021, to 107 percent of GDP (the highest amount in the nation’s history) in 2023, and to 195 percent of GDP by 2050.
 I have long been in favor of a Balanced Budget Amendment, which would ensure long-term fiscal responsibility by requiring the federal government to spend no more than it takes in.

 Federal law requires Congress to produce a budget each fiscal year to set spending limits.
 Under normal process 1) the President submits a budget proposal to Congress, 2) both chambers produce their own budget resolution, and 3) Congress passes appropriations bills that set the spending levels.
 Unfortunately, implementing the budget process is always much more complicated.
 I would encourage you to review this report by the Congressional Research Service for a more detailed analysis.